bassixt/Branch_prediction_whats_left/README.md

 ```
 -----
 # Qemu helper function <a name="Phase_3"></a>
-An helper function of TCG has the function of wrapping up a user function to be called in the same way it is done for Qemu library functions.
+An helper function of TCG has the aim of wrapping up a user function to be called in the same way it is done for Qemu library functions.
 This is done to ensure that user functions are compliant with coding rules imposed by the TCG of QEMU.
 In our case we have used helper functions to instrument Qemu to extract, for a given branch instruction, its program counter, the target address associated to that branch and the final decision taken (taken / not taken)
 To create an helper function three files must be changed: helper-a64.h, helper-a64.c and translation-a64 located in /qemu/src/target-arm:
 * Macro in helper-a64.h: DEF_HELPER_3(printer, dh_retvar_decl0_void, i64, i64, i64).